-The bill specifically indicates that a public transportation facility authorized by a public-private agreement may be financed in whole or in part by contribution of any funds or property made by any person or entity, and that the department may combine federal, state, local, and private funds to finance a public transportation facility authorized by a public-private agreement.
+The bill specifically indicates that a public transportation facility authorized by a public-private agreement may be financed in whole or in part by contribution of any funds or property made by any person or entity.
+The bill also indicates that the department may combine federal, state, local, and private funds to finance a public transportation facility authorized by a public-private agreement.